 There is more information on ‘worker’ status on GOV.UK.

 Where can I find more information on the Construction Industry Scheme (CIS)?

-There is more information on the CIS on GOV.UK including a section on What you must do as a CIS subcontractor? and Booklet 340 which contains detailed guidance for both contractors and subcontractors.
+There is more information on the CIS on GOV.UK including a section on What you must do as a CIS subcontractor? and Booklet 340 which contains detailed guidance for both contractors and subcontractors and on our website.

 You may also be interested in our information on applying for a Construction Certification Scheme (CSCS) card.